 - On top of pasta as kids think it's parmesan cheese

 NOTE: Do not cook or bake with our products, as this could affect the potency.

 For some kids, it works well to put their supplements into a special cup (maybe one with a favorite cartoon character or logo) to help create a consistent and appealing routine that they can count on.
 A straw can help hide the appearance of anything floating, and a covered cup conceals the appearance of anything out of the ordinary.

 Make Popsicles, Ice Cubes, or Gelatin Cups

-Some moms have told us they had good success putting Bio-Heal into homemade popsicles that their kids eat with meals.
-Others have even mixed it into vegetarian gelatin to make small gelatin cups!
+Some moms have told us they had good success putting the powders into homemade popsicles that their kids eat with meals.
+Others have even mixed it into homemade gelatin to make small gelatin cups!

 Our products can also be frozen into ice cubes (one dose per cube).
 The child can either suck the cube directly, or it can be put in a drink.